theallyprompts/PixelPruner/README.md

 2. **Pillow**: This library is required for image processing.
 You can install it with the `pip` package manager.

+3. **Packaging**: The packaging library is very useful for handling version numbers in Python projects.
+It allows you to reliably compare versions.

 ### Step-by-Step Installation

 1. **Clone the Repository**